 - Ultrasound is a valuable diagnostic tool.

 - Bone scintigraphy using technetium highlights areas of increased bone metabolism and may help to identify occult fractures, osteomyelitis, and Calvé-Legg-Perthes disease.

-- Computed tomography (CT) scanning is effective for abdominal and pelvic pathology (eg sacroiliac trauma) and bony pathology of the hip, knee, spine, and foot.
+- CT scanning is effective for abdominal and pelvic pathology (eg, sacroiliac trauma) and bony pathology of the hip, knee, spine, and foot.

-- Magnetic resonance imaging (MRI) is the study of choice for soft-tissue pathology and for evaluation of bone tumours.
+- MRI is the study of choice for soft tissue pathology and for evaluation of bone tumours.

 Toe-walking is one of the least common gait abnormalities.